Lice (film)

 Lice is an upcoming American horror film written by Anthony Musella and Shaun Harris, directed by Jonathan Bensimon and starring Emile Hirsch, Justin Long and Kevin Connolly.
 It is Bensimon’s feature directorial debut and based on an original concept by Connolly.
 The film is produced by Kevin Connolly and Patrick Marino's Action Park Media, marking the company's first feature film production.

-Plot
+Premise

 Set in the 1980s, the film follows a deadly outbreak of parasitic lice at a Long Island high school.
 When the school goes under military lockdown, the itch-crazed students turn on each other in a desperate struggle to survive.
 The film has been described as a horror mashup of The Breakfast Club and Lord of the Flies.